gedeschaines/IK_Solver/README.md

 generated position -- left and right button presses combined with mouse motion will rotate, zoom and pan the 3D view space as determined by the Matplotlib figure manager and backend renderer.
 IK solving and link chain animation will stop when one of the following conditions occurs:
-1) the end-effector reaches the target,
+1) the end-effector reaches the target (within 4% of the effector's length),
 2) it's determined the end-effector cannot reach the target, or
-3) 60 seconds has elapsed.
+3) 30 seconds has elapsed.

 Closing the graphic animation window will terminate processing and the program will exit.